remy/remysharp.com/public/drafts/dollar-in-code-examples.md

 }
 ```

-This now works with the previous example, but also multi-line examples:
+This now works with the previous example, but also multi-line examples (try selecting the text below):

 ```bash
 $ curl -X POST \